After MySQL is installed, the data directory must be initialized,

 mysqllogin account so that the server has read and write access to them when you run it later.
 To ensure this if you run mysql_install_db as

 The mysql_install_db command initializes the server's data directory.
 Under the data directory, it creates directories for the

 mysqldatabase that holds the grant tables and the

 testdatabase that you can use to test MySQL.
 The program also creates privilege table entries for the initial account or accounts.

 test_.
-For a complete listing and description of the grant tables, see Section 6.2, “The MySQL Access Privilege System”.
+For a complete listing and description of the grant tables, see Section 6.2, “Access Control and Account Management”.